stuartshay/nyc-landmarks-vector-db/memory-bank/systemPatterns.md

 - Infrastructure as code for any cloud resources.

 ### 13. Design Patterns
-- Repository pattern for database access, with concrete implementations for different data sources.
+- Repository pattern for database access via the CoreDataStore API.
 - Adapter pattern for the CoreDataStore API client to map API responses to our internal data structures.
-- Strategy pattern for switching between database implementations at runtime.
 - Factory pattern for creating service instances.
 - Strategy pattern for different text processing approaches.
 - Decorator pattern for adding cross-cutting concerns (logging, error handling).
+- Facade pattern to simplify interactions with complex external services.